 Ben Thanh has a central location in District 1, and it offers a wide range of accommodations for all budget travelers including solo travelers, couples, and families.

-Best places to stay in Ben Thanh:
+Best places to stay in Ben Thanh for first-time visitors:

-3. Pham Ngu Lao & Bui Vien (District 1), best for backpackers
+3. Pham Ngu Lao & Bui Vien (District 1)

 Pham Ngu Lao and Bui Vien is the best place to stay in Ho Chi Minh city for backpackers and budget travelers because it is the backpacker center of the city, similar to Hanoi’s Old Quarter.